Does the Military Hire Nurses?

+There are nursing jobs in the military in all branches including the Army, Navy, Air Force, Coast Guard, and also Marines.
 Combining a nursing career with a military career makes sense for many people.
 The military experience often increases a nurse’s employment opportunities.
 Prospective employers recognize that nurses who perform their duties under the pressure of military service make good employees.

 Every branch of the United States military needs qualified medical personnel, including licensed practical nurses and registered nurses.
-Generally, the military offers schooling for those who want to enhance their nursing careers.
+Generally, the military offers schools for those who want to enhance their nursing careers.
 Another advantage for military nurses is the excellent benefits, such as a retirement pension.

 The Army needs a wide variety of nurses, ranging from public health to psychiatric nurse practitioners.
-Workers in the Army Nurse Corps practice medicine in field hospitals, in base clinics, in veteran administration hospitals and many other facilities.
+Workers in the Army Nurse Corps practice medicine in field hospitals, base clinics, veteran administration hospitals, and also many other facilities.

 The United States Air Force needs a diverse assortment of medical personnel, including clinic nurses, nurse anesthetists, airlift flight nurses, and more.
 Although few people realize it, the military needs pediatric nursing staff as well as obstetrics, neonatal intensive care, and midwife nursing staff.

 Prospective nursing students may want to inquire about the Navy’s Nurse Candidate Program (NCP), which can help students pay for medical school.
-Nurses in the Navy may practice on board a ship, at a medical clinic on a foreign or U.S. soil, on one of the Navy’s hospital ships or at another military facility.
+Nurses in the Navy may practice on board a ship, at a medical clinic on foreign or U.S. soil, on one of the Navy’s hospital ships, or at another military facility.

-In general, the U.S. Bureau of Labor Statistics (BLS) reports that the nursing profession will see a higher than normal job growth rate.
-Within the various military forces, the government will need nurses and other medical personnel.
+In general, the U.S. Bureau of Labor Statistics (BLS) reports that the nursing profession will see a higher than the normal job growth rate.
+Within the various military forces, the government will need nurses and also other medical personnel.